opixelum/brain-disk-gitbook/docs/glossary.md

 ### Basic Input Output System (BIOS)

-[Firmware](#firmware) used to provide runtime services for [OS](#operating-system-os) & programs & to perform hardware initialization during the booting process.
+[Firmware](#firmware) used to provide runtime services for [OS](#operating-system-os) and programs and to perform hardware initialization during the booting process.

 ### Big Data

-Field that treats ways to extract, store, analyse & process for creating value for an organization, meeting the 5 V's: volume, velocity, variety, veracity & value.
+Field that treats ways to extract, store, analyze and process for creating value for an organization, meeting the 5 V's: volume, velocity, variety, veracity and value.

 ### Bitmask